 - completes satisfactorily eight mathematical sciences courses (not counting seminars) at the 400-level or higher by the end of the first year, at least six of which must be at the 500-level or higher;

 - passes two preliminary exams by the beginning of the second year;

-- completes satisfactorily twelve mathematical sciences courses (not counting seminars) at the 500-level or higher by the end of the second year;
+- completes satisfactorily twelve 500-level courses in mathematics, applied math, or statistics (not counting seminars) at the 500-level or higher by the end of the second year;

 - has a thesis advisor by the end of Winter Quarter of the third year;

 - passes a language or computer exam by the end of Summer Quarter preceding the fourth year; and

 - passes the General Exam by the end of Winter Quarter of the fourth year.

 So a rough time table is:

 |End of first year||Satisfactory course performance for two quarters|

 |End of first year||Satisfactorily complete two three-quarter core courses and eight courses in total|

 |Beginning of second year||Pass two preliminary exams (or pass one, plus one course pass)|

 |End of second year||Satisfactorily complete twelve courses at the 500-level or higher|